← Back to BlogHealth

 New Treatments

-Latest treatments use GS-441524 or derivative antivirals (Remdesivir-like).
+Latest treatments use GS-441524 (the active metabolite of Remdesivir)-based antivirals.
 Some cats achieved long-term survival.
-Treatment typically lasts 12+ weeks.
+Treatment typically lasts 12+ weeks; neurological or ocular forms may require longer treatment.

 Sources & References